jarviscanada/jarvis_data_eng_LiamGentile/README.md

 ## Professional Experiences

-**Data Engineer, Jarvis Consulting (Nov.2021-present)**: Actively participated in an Agile/Scrum development environment.
-Implemented a Linux Node Monitoring Agent project.
+**Data Engineer, Jarvis Consulting (Nov.2021-present)**: Implementing projects that exercise core data engineering skills while working in a professional Agile & Scrum development environment.

 **Data Intern, Microdose Psychedelic Insights (Sep.2021-Nov.2021)**: Assisted in database design and improvements.
 Built an interactive map in Python to act as a company directory.
 Conducted research for conferences and updated the CRM.